MattiSG/Watai/README.md

 #### Node & NPM ####

 Watai runs as a [Node.js](http://nodejs.org) module with dependencies on external modules.
-You will therefore need the Node runtime and package manager (NPM).
+You will therefore need the Node runtime (v0.6+, v0.8+) and package manager (NPM).

-_Watai has been tested only with Node 0.6, not yet with 0.8.
-If you already have Node, you should stick with 0.6 for the moment._

 **Download the Node+NPM package for your environment:**